 This course includes additional variations and forms of square dancing.
 Topics include such routines as turns, grand swing, triple trades, wheel and deal, T-cup chain, and arky change.
 Upon completion, students should be able to demonstrate and perform country and western square dance routines.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
 Prerequisite: PED 184.